scrabbletank/farhome-rules/rulesdoc.md

 - **Range:** 10
 - **Duration:** instant

-Attempt to read the flow of magic in a 10x10 area centered on a point in range.
+Attempt to read the flow of magic in a 10x10 tile area centered on a point in range.
 Making a spellcasting roll against 2 bad dice.
 On success you can see a faint outline over any magical effect in the area.
 For each critical you are able to determine the school of a given magic effect and a rough idea of the magic's purpose.
 For example you may learn a magical effect is a trap, but not how the trap is triggered or what the trap does.

 Add an enhanced die for every level cast above 1st.